-Whitson will turn 57 while aboard the space station.
+Whitson turned 57 in February while aboard the ISS.

-Above: Peggy Whitson smiles during an examination in Star City outside Moscow on Oct.
+Above: Whitson smiles during an examination in Star City outside Moscow on Oct.
 25, 2016.

-The Soyuz MS-03 spacecraft that will carry Whitson and her two crewmates is transported to the launch pad at the Russian-leased Baikonur cosmodrome in Kazakhstan on Nov.
+The Soyuz MS-03 spacecraft set to carry Whitson and her two crewmates is transported to the launch pad at the Russian-leased Baikonur cosmodrome in Kazakhstan on Nov.
 13, 2016.

 Whitson gets her hair cut on Nov.
-14 at the Cosmonaut Hotel in Baikonur, Kazakhstan.
-She will be the first woman to command two missions at the space station.
+14, 2016, at the Cosmonaut Hotel in Baikonur, Kazakhstan.

 Whitson tweeted this photo of herself at the space station on Nov.
 29, 2016, adding, "Gotta love zero gravity!"